Cryptocurrency’s Promise and Its Risks: What Financial Institutions Must Understand Now

 Introduction: The New Frontier of Financial Integrity

 Cryptocurrency has transformed global financial systems, offering innovation, speed, and new economic opportunities.
+In practice, many compliance programs were never built to account for decentralized value transfer at this scale — a gap that criminals have been quick to exploit.
 Yet a recent New York Times report highlights a critical reality: criminals, sanctioned networks, and illicit organizations increasingly exploit digital assets to launder money and circumvent sanctions.

 For financial institutions, fintechs, and compliance leaders, understanding these risks is no longer optional — it is essential for protecting the integrity, stability, and security of the financial system.